sagemath/trac_to_gh/Issue 9915.md

 CC:  @JohnCremona @kcrisman @qed777 @categorie

-Due to #9330, some doctests have to be adapted (and also the documentation).
+Due to #9330, some doctests have to be adapted (and also the documentation), simply by changing *Shafarevich-Tate* to *Tate-Shafarevich*, which is now consistently used as the group's name.

-I've **not** changed the name in the in the references' titles of course.
+I've **not** changed the name in the references' titles of course.

+---

+## Note to the release manager

+Apply **both** patches (to the Sage library).

 Issue created by migration from https://trac.sagemath.org/ticket/9916